 Eating the right food is most often emphasized as having the ability to positively affect a person’s energy levels, improve strength and physical performance, aid in weight loss and lower your risk against chronic illnesses.
 Adding more to the benefits of a healthy and nutrient-rich diet is its ability to affect your daily mood.

 The link between what you are eating and your mood has been getting attention in the nutritional world.
 With a widening understanding on the role of food on blood sugar regulation, hormone control and the gut-brain connection, it’s more likely to gain further investigation.
-Your way of eating and relationship with food connects with your emotional health and your personal well-
+Your way of eating and relationship with food connects with your emotional health and your personal well-being as a whole.

 The Role of Blood Sugar